Popcorn-Factory/Arsonist-RoR2/README.md

 <details>
 <summary>Click to expand previous patch notes:</summary>

+- 1.0.4 -> Small Updates
+    - Added Icon to RiskOfOptions
+    - Removed references to PhotoMode in code since someone decided to change the bloody mod GUID.
+UI disables when all UI is disabled.
+    - Heat bar UI scales with resolution now
 - 1.0.3 -> Bug Fix
     - Added value to `cachedName` property to enable Eclipse progress.
 - 1.0.2 -> Forgot to do one last update: